awslabs/sockeye/README.md

 ```

-To use NVS simply specify `--neural-vocab-selection` to `sockeye-train`.
+To use NVS simply specify `--neural-vocab-selection --bow-task-pos-weight 100000` to `sockeye-train`.
 This will train a model with Neural Vocabulary Selection that is automatically used by `sockeye-translate`.
 If you want look at translations without vocabulary selection specify `--skip-nvs` as an argument to `sockeye-translate`.
+For the NVS model see `sockeye/nvs.py`.

 ## Wikiquote test set
 See folder `naacl2022/wikiquote` for the wikiquote test set.